-Ok well truth be told, Mom has probably been the one going to bed before you for a year or so now while you stay up late anguishing over late night AP Calculus and US History homework, but if she wanted to, she could walk in any night and just sit with you and rub your back and help you de-stress.
+Ok, well, truth be told, Mom has probably been the one going to bed before you for a year or so now.
+At the same time, you stay up late anguishing over late-night AP Calculus and US History homework, but if she wanted to, she could walk in any night and just sit with you and rub your back and help you de-stress.

 Teach this to your roommate to help her fall asleep, but before you leave, teach it to Mom, she may have trouble falling asleep those first few nights you are away also!!

-As you head to the checkout line of the store, Mom with her 20 Percent-off coupon in hand that she has been saving for just this moment, give her a hug, thank her, and don’t be surprised if those rolling eyes swell up with a tear or two.
-You are growing up kiddo, and learning how much Mom loves you….now go out and change the world, you’ve got this!
+As you head to the store’s checkout line, Mom, with her 20 Percent-off coupons in hand that she has been saving for just this moment, hug her, thank her, and don’t be surprised if those rolling eyes swell up with a tear or two.
+You are growing up, kiddo, and learning how much Mom loves you….now go out and change the world, you’ve got this!

 Six Reasons Why Moms Cry When They Leave Their Kids at College This is a day you have dreamed about and maybe dreaded (a little), and here is why it is so emotional.